HaibinLai/HaibinLai.github.io/_pages/about_back.md

 - How did LLVM implement `OpenMP`?

 - In context switches, we have `PCB`.
-So why we still need store infomation in user stack and kernel stack?
+So why do we still need to store information in the user stack and kernel stack?

 My research motivation stems from a deep curiosity for these "**stupid**" problems.
 I find profound joy in discovering and dissecting the hidden mechanisms behind computer architecture and operating systems.

-This paper outlines the architectural evolution of my academic design—from baseline instruction set (coursework) to custom optimization (research projects), culminating in a proposal to transition from undergraduate compute node to PhD-scale parallel research unit as figure 1 shows.
+This paper outlines the architectural evolution of my academic design, from a baseline instruction set (coursework) to custom optimization (research projects), culminating in a proposal to transition from an undergraduate compute node to a Ph.
+D.-scale parallel research unit, as Figure 1 shows.

 **"Live, travel, adventure, bless, and don’t be worry."**